angelosalatino/cso-classifier/README.md

 In addition, in the post-processing module, we added the *outlier detection* component.
 This component improves the accuracy of the result set, by removing erroneous topics that were conceptually distant from the others.
 This component is enabled by default and can be disabled by setting ```delete_outliers = False``` when calling the CSO Classifier (see [Parameters](#parameters)).

 Please, be aware that having substantially restructured the code into classes, the way of running the classifier has changed too.
-If you are using a previous version of the classifier, we encourage you to update it (```pip install -U cso-classifier```) and modify your calls to the classifier.
+Thus, if you are using a previous version of the classifier, we encourage you to update it (```pip install -U cso-classifier```) and modify your calls to the classifier, accordingly.
 Read our [usage examples](#usage-examples).

 We would like to thank James Dunham @jamesdunham from CSET (Georgetown University) for suggesting to us how to improve the code.